 This Prospectus will be available at the Swedish Financial Supervisory Authority's website (www.fi.se) and the Company's website (www .heimstaden.com).
 Paper copies may be obtained from the Company.
-This Prospectus shall be read together with all documents which have been incorporated by reference (see section "Overview of financial reporting and documents incorporated by reference" below) and any supplements to this Prospectus.
+This Prospectus shall be read together with all documents which have been incorporated by reference (see section "Overview of LANGUAGE VERSION ONLY.

+any supplements to this Prospectus.

-Heimstaden AB (publ), registration number 556670-0455 (the "Issuer", Prospectus has been audited or reviewed by auditors.
-Certain financial and "Company" or "Heimstaden"), in relation to the application for listing on other information set forth in this Prospectus has been rounded off and, as the corporate bond list of Nasdaq Stockholm ("Nasdaq Stockholm") of the a result, the numerical figures shown as totals in this Prospectus may vary slightly from the exact arithmetic aggregation of the figures that precede them.
+Unless otherwise explicitly stated, no information contained in this Prospectus has been audited or reviewed by auditors.
+Certain financial and other information set forth in this Prospectus has been rounded off and, as a result, the numerical figures shown as totals in this Prospectus may vary slightly from the exact arithmetic aggregation of the figures that precede them.

-This Prospectus may contain forward-looking statements and assumptions regarding future market conditions, operations and results.
+regarding future market conditions, operations and results.
 Such forwardlooking statements and information are based on the beliefs of the Company's management or are assumptions based on information available to the Company or its subsidiaries (the "Group").
 The words "consider", "intends", "deems", "expects", "anticipates", "plans" and similar expressions indicate some of these forward-looking statements.
 Other such statements may be identified from the context.
 Any forwardlooking statements in this Prospectus involve known and unknown risks, uncertainties and other factors which may cause the actual results, performances or achievements of the Group to be materially different from any future results, performances or achievements expressed or implied by such forward-looking statements.
 Further, such forwardlooking statements are based on numerous assumptions regarding the Group's present and future business strategies and the environment in which the Group will operate in the future.
 Although the Company believes that the forecasts of or indications of future results, performances and achievements are based on reasonable assumptions and expectations, they involve uncertainties and are subject to certain risks, the occurrence of which could cause actual results to differ materially from those predicted in the forward-looking statements and from past results, performances or achievements.
 Further, actual events and financial outcomes may differ significantly from what is described in such statements as a result of the materialisation of risks and other factors affecting the Company's operations.
 Such factors of a significant nature are mentioned in the section "Risk Factors".

 The Bonds may not be a suitable investment for all investors and each potential investor in the Bonds must determine the suitability of that investment in light of its own circumstances.
-In particular, each potential investor should (i) have sufficient knowledge and experience to make a meaningful evaluation of the Bonds, the merits and risks of investing in the Bonds and the information contained or incorporated by reference in this Prospectus or any applicable supplement; (ii) have access to, and knowledge of, appropriate analytical tools to evaluate, in the context of its particular financial situation, an investment in the Bonds and the impact other Bonds will have on its overall investment portfolio; (iii) have sufficient financial resources and liquidity to bear all of the risks of an investment in the Bonds; (iv) understand thoroughly the Terms and Conditions; and (v) be able to evaluate (either alone or with the help of a financial adviser) possible scenarios for economic, interest rate and other factors that may affect its investment and its ability to bear the applicable
+In particular, each potential investor should (i) have sufficient knowledge and experience to make a meaningful evaluation of the Bonds, the merits and risks of investing in the Bonds and the information contained or incorporated by reference in this Prospectus or any applicable supplement; (ii) have access to, and knowledge of, appropriate analytical tools to evaluate, in the context of its particular financial situation, an investment in the Bonds and the impact other Bonds will have on its overall investment portfolio; (iii) have sufficient financial resources and liquidity to bear all of the risks of an investment in the Bonds; (iv) understand thoroughly the Terms and Conditions; and (v) be able to evaluate (either alone or with the help of a financial adviser) possible scenarios for economic, interest rate and other factors that may affect its investment and its ability to bear the applicable risks.